 Any owner of property in Hamilton County may contest a property value by filing a complaint with the Hamilton County Board of Revision.
 Board decisions are based on property values NOT tax dollars.

-PROVING YOUR CASE
+PRESENTING YOUR CASE

 - Under Ohio law, you may appeal any decision by filing the proper notice of appeal.
-A party may appeal to either the Board of Tax Appeals or Court of Common Pleas.
+A party may appeal to either the Board of Tax Appeals or the Court of Common Pleas.

 - Board of Tax Appeals: http://bta.ohio.gov/FAQ or 614-466-6700